 Henry is in the office on Monday, Tuesday, Thursday, and Friday.

-Yena is in the office on Monday, Tuesday, Wednesday, and Thursday.
+Emilee is in the office Monday, Wednesday, and Thursday.

 Jerry Hopkins has served 52 years in ministry and as a member of National Capital Presbytery (and its predecessors).
 He is a graduate of Princeton Theological Seminary.
 He has served as an assistant pastor at Rockville Presbyterian, as Executive Director of Community Ministry of Fairfax County (an advocacy ministry seeking to change public policy on affordable housing, criminal justice, and other neglected social issues), as Parish Associate at Fairfax Presbyterian (1980–88), as Parish Associate at Lewinsville Presbyterian, and again as a Parish Associate at Fairfax.
 Jerry is also a retired health insurance executive.
 In his retirement, he is an active volunteer as an advocate for affordable housing and has served on several boards advocating for long term care for adults with disabilities and frail elderly.
 He currently serves as staff for the Fairfax Presbyterian Affordable Housing Implementation Team and for National Capital Presbytery’s Affordable Housing Mission Network.

-Kathleen graduated from the College of Mount St. Joseph ( now University of Mount St Joseph) with a BSN RN, and has worked in a hospital settings for over 45 years.
+Kathleen graduated from the College of Mount St. Joseph (now University of Mount St. Joseph) with a BSN RN, and has worked in hospital settings for over 45 years.
 Six months after joining the Bound Brook Presbyterian Church she received a call to ministry and graduated from Princeton Theological Seminary and was ordained to the Ministry of Word and Sacrament in 1997.
-She worked for the Somerset Chaplaincy to The Elderly for 4 years.
-Then worked as a chaplain for Presbyterian Homes and Services in Senior Affordable Housing for 15 years.
+She worked for the Somerset Chaplaincy to The Elderly for 4 years, then worked as a chaplain for Presbyterian Homes and Services in Senior Affordable Housing for 15 years.
 She joined the Somerset Chaplaincy Board and was the President of the Board for three years.
 After ordination she was a member of the Presbytery of New Brunswick and served two six year terms on the Committee of Preparation for Ministry, (CPM).
-She also served as a Parish Associate for the Dayton Presbyterian Church for 13 years.
-Eventually returning to the Bound Brook Church before moving to Virginia.
+She also served as a Parish Associate for the Dayton Presbyterian Church for 13 years and eventually returning to the Bound Brook Church before moving to Virginia.
 While at BBPC she assisted in worship, did some preaching, and served as a nurse on several mission trips to Appalachia (ASP).
 She is a member of the National Capital Presbytery and currently a member of a small group addressing the issue of racism.
 She is married to Michael and has 4 daughters and 8 grandchildren.

 Click here to learn more about our Music Ministry.

-Tempest is in the office on Tuesday, Wednesday, Thursday, and Friday.
+Michelle is in the office Monday through Friday.